Social Media Management & Marketing 7 min read

 With its rapid growth since launching internationally in 2017, TikTok has seen over 2 billion downloads across the world.
 Because of that, digital marketers are now eyeing the inclusion of a TikTok marketing strategy as part of their digital efforts.

 With its widespread popularity and innovative features, TikTok proves to be more than just a video-sharing platform.
-Many global brands and social media marketing companies are integrating the platform into their marketing channels after recognizing the massive potential of TikTok marketing.
+Many global brands and social media management companies are integrating the platform into their marketing channels after recognizing the massive potential of TikTok marketing.

 If you’re one of them, make sure to study this in-depth guide.
 Below, you’ll learn all about: